chapsaldduk/oh-my-mqtt/README.md

 ### Docker (Recommended for macOS)

 The Docker version runs in your browser and requires no code signing.
 All protocols including `mqtt://` and `mqtts://` are fully supported through a built-in WebSocket-to-TCP proxy.
+Multi-architecture images are available for both Apple Silicon (arm64) and Intel (amd64).

 ```bash
 docker run -d -p 3000:3000 chapsaldduk/oh-my-mqtt